tool-bin/ukbcc/README.md

     $ git clone https://github.com/tool-bin/ukbcc.git
     $ python3 setup.py install

-NB: We strongly recommend using a virtual environment when installing this package and its dependencies.
+**NB**: We strongly recommend using a virtual environment when installing this package and its dependencies.
 Please see this link for further information: https://docs.python.org/3/tutorial/venv.html

 Usage
 --------